RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-11-01-newsletter.md

 ## Opportunities

-- [Nuvolos Fellowship Programme](https://nuvolos.com/fellowship-programme) Nuvolous provide a lab-as-a service platform to ease handling of data and computation of any size and type.
+- [Nuvolos Fellowship Programme](https://nuvolos.com/fellowship-programme) Nuvolos provide a lab-as-a-service platform to ease handling of data and computation of any size and type.
 They are running a fellowship programme to support the next generation of scientists, PhD candidates, postdocs and **research software engineers** who champion reproducibility and research practices.
 Receive complimentary platform access and cloud credits worth up to $50000.